Cryst67/WarehouseGameProj/README.md

 - User authentication through mySQL database
 - Using mySQL database to generate a puzzle list
 - Unique player tags
+- Playable 2D game written in javascript and rendered in a html canvas tag

 ## `Login`
 <img src="Screenshots/LoginPage.jpg">